Fruit Flies, Astronomy, DNA...There Goes The Economy.

 Does It Matter?

-If John McCain isn't elected does it matter?
+But if John McCain isn't elected does it matter?
 Clearly I'm not going to say no. In our last post we quoted Studs Terkel, who once said, "given the facts and an opportunity to act, the body politic generally does the right thing."
-If Congress doesn't ensure that the people can get the facts, then we have no chance of doing "the right thing".
+But as Winston Churchill once said: "Americans will always do the right thing... after they've exhausted all the alternatives."
+If Congress doesn't ensure that the people can get the facts, then we have no chance of ever doing "the right thing".

 Acronym Required agrees that not all science research is beneficial -- for the economy, for science, or for education.
 Furthermore, who could malign CAGW's ostensible mission?
 As people have said before us, who does support government waste?
-And while earmarks may be an expeditious route to funding, should we all pay for that?
-But if CAGW's projects are motivated by donors, who's to say which of the group's targets is fair and which are not?
-It's masked public relations.
+And while earmarks may be an expeditious route to funding, should we all have to pay for that?
+But two points.
+One, the agency and the politicians who plug it, most publicly, presidential candidate John McCain and his running mate Sarah Palin, clearly don't seem to get that if science research stops, industry and medicine stop.
+Two, if CAGW's projects are primarily motivated by donors, and they definitely seem to be, who's to say which of the group's targets is fair game and which are solely contracted political targets?

-On its face, why is $200,000 fruit fly research so outrageous?
-You know that Goldman Sachs set aside $6.85 billion for this year's employee bonuses right?
-According to CAGW, the downside of the bank bailout was that it would "draw socialist vampires to Washington for decades to come."
+Lets explore how $200,000 fruit fly research could be so outrageous as to waste a candidates time.
+Consider that Goldman Sachs set aside $6.85 billion for this year's employee bonuses.
+According to CAGW, the downside of the bank bailout was that it would, "draw socialist vampires to Washington for decades to come."
+The lashing of olive fruit fly research was far more ferocious considering that the cost of the research was about .003% of the multi-billion dollar bank bailout.

-CAGW has been around since the 1980's and their work will continue unless unless we change the laws and demand greater transparency.
-There's been only occasional chatter about discontinuing the veiled lobbying, despite the knowledge of Senator Byrd and others that "it is old propaganda."
+CAGW has been around since the 1980's and their work will continue unless we change the laws and demand greater transparency.
+There's been only occasional chatter about discontinuing the veiled lobbying, despite the wisdom of Senator Byrd and others that "it is old propaganda."
+At the root of the McCain campaign's choice to play enfant terrible to scientists and science, there's a very popular ideology at work that will not die with an incoming Obama administration.

 -----------------------------